By Janice Jones |Last Updated March 31, 2019

 They also have long, soft, silky hair which can be slightly wavy.
 The breed comes in four different colors: tricolor (‘Prince Charles’), red and white (‘Blenheim’), black and tan (‘King Charles’) and red (‘Ruby’).

-In general, the Cavalier King Charles Spaniel is not a yappy breed and does not make a good guard dog.
+the Cavalier King Charles Spaniel is not a yappy breed and does not make a good

 Their friendly nature assures that any stranger entering the home is just another friend that they have yet to meet.
 While mostly friendly, some can be timid at times and stubborn.